erikchomez/TheRealFarmerJohn/docs/final.md

       * PLACING DIRT -10
       * STEPPING ON COBBLESTONE -100 (REDUCED PENALTY TO KEEP GRAPHS NEATER)
       * COLLECTING SEED -2
-   * Rewards for planting seeds were now completely removed, as we wanted our agent to not rely on any kind of tactic where they maximalize seed planting for rewards.
+   * Rewards for planting seeds were now completely removed, as we wanted our agent to not rely on any kind of tactic where they prioritized seed planting for rewards.
 Besides a small reward for water, the only reward source was from the wheat.
 We wanted to force our agent to become efficient in resource and time management, further penalize unnecessary dirt block breakage, heavily prioritize hydrated farmland, and focus purely on wheat harvesting rather than seed planting.
-   * As expected, this step was largely in the negatives for our agent, and escapes were somehwat frequent.
+   * As expected, this step was largely in the negatives for our agent, and escapes were somewhat frequent.

    ![banner2](https://i.imgur.com/RYxlCUq.png)